 Competitive analysis on LinkedIn helps you gather information about audience preferences and understand where you stand compared to similar brands.

-Analyze company pages, influencers, other professionals in your niche, and even LinkedIn groups.
+I analyze company pages, influencers, other professionals in your niche, and even LinkedIn groups.
 Get inspiration from businesses that might be in another industry, but that get a lot of engagement.
-Here are a few things to analyze:
+Here’s what I look for:

 Look for things that work, and that could be improved.
 Extract insights and adapt them to your own LinkedIn marketing strategy.

 Authenticity is important in social media.
+Recent social media statistics show that users engage most with brands that communicate clearly and consistently across platforms, including LinkedIn.
 Learn from others, but keep your tone of voice, stick to your goals, and find the brand identity that is remarkable to your target audience.

 4. Create an eye-catching brand